Manouchehri/CS1710-Assignment4/README.md

 *Warning: This will try to remove all zip files, regardless of name.*

-Also, an updated .zip can always be found on my (GitHub account)[https://github.com/Manouchehri/].
+Also, an updated .zip can always be found on my [GitHub account](https://github.com/Manouchehri/).